slatedocs/slate/source/includes/_certificates.md

   -H "Authorization: APIAuth your-hmac-auth-header"
 ```

-Creates a certificate of a signer in your account.
+Uploads the certificate of a signer in your account.

 ### HTTP Request